nileshatkari/feedreader/README.md

 feedreader version 1.0  08/08/2014

 ## Welcome To feedreader Portal ##

 ###Genereal Usage Notes###
 **Feed Reader** is the portal for Getting the feed Data like news in Slide Show.
--So You can access it in your browser without any special installation for software.
+ -  So You can access it in your browser without any special installation for software.
--While using that portal You have to wait certain time whenever the notifications are generated.
+ -  While using that portal You have to wait certain time whenever the notifications are generated.

 **URL List**